AD ALTA

 relationship between self-care, compassion satisfaction, compassion

-fatigue, and burnout among hospice professionals
+fatigue, and burnout among hospice professionals.
+Journal of Social

 Work in End-of-Life & Palliative Care.
 2008, 4(2), 101-119.
 ISSN